Skip to main content

 The Mechanics of Stress Induced Dysregulation

 The body’s stress response is orchestrated by the HPA axis.
 When a stressor is perceived, the hypothalamus releases corticotropin-releasing hormone (CRH).
 CRH signals the pituitary gland to release adrenocorticotropic hormone (ACTH).
 ACTH then travels to the adrenal glands and stimulates the release of cortisol.
+This cascade is designed to be self-limiting; cortisol itself signals back to the hypothalamus and pituitary to turn off the response.
+This is a classic negative feedback loop.

 Chronic stress breaks this system.
 The constant demand for cortisol can lead to several dysfunctional states.
 Initially, cortisol levels may be chronically high.
 This elevated cortisol can suppress thyroid function by inhibiting the conversion of inactive thyroid hormone (T4) to its active form (T3).

 It can also suppress the HPG axis, contributing to irregular menstrual cycles in women and lowered testosterone in men.
-Over a prolonged period, the can become “fatigued,” resulting in an inability to mount an adequate cortisol response, leading to symptoms of burnout, fatigue, and low resilience.
+Over a prolonged period, the HPA axis can become “fatigued,” resulting in an inability to mount an adequate cortisol response, leading to symptoms of burnout, fatigue, and low resilience.
 Stress management is a direct intervention to soothe this overstimulated axis, allowing the feedback loops to normalize.

 Can Lifestyle Changes Reach Every Imbalance?